Malaysia's Mahathir calls for a referendum on PM amid 1MDB scandal

-KUALA LUMPUR, July 21 (Reuters) - Former Premier Mahathir Mohamad said on Thursday that Malaysians should push for a referendum on Prime Minister Najib Razak's leadership after U.S. prosecutors filed lawsuits linked to state-owned fund 1Malaysia Development Berhad (1MDB).
+KUALA LUMPUR (Reuters) - Former Premier Mahathir Mohamad said on Thursday that Malaysians should push for a referendum on Prime Minister Najib Razak's leadership after U.S. prosecutors filed lawsuits linked to state-owned fund 1Malaysia Development Berhad (1MDB).

 Mahathir also said Malaysians should have a "peaceful rally" to demand the removal of Najib.